 While it might be interesting to actually transit the Panama Canal, we got to observe the canal and the locks from an external perspective.
 Not to be missed when you are in Central America!

-Ochos Rios, Jamaica:
+Ochos Rios, Jamaica

 Georgetown, Grand Cayman:

-Most nights we would fall exhausted in bed, never really sure where the days were going!
-We arrived back in Miami after 14 days with our sea legs firmly set in and still excited about staying on board for another 12 day cruise!
+Most nights we fell exhausted in bed, never really sure where the days went!
+We arrived back in Miami after 14 days cruising the Western Caribbean with our sea legs firmly set in.
+And we were still excited about staying on board for another 12 day cruise!

-Re-boarding the ship we spent the rest of the day in port as the experienced cruisers we now were.
+Re-boarding the ship, we spent the rest of the day in port as the experienced cruisers we now were.
 We didn’t fuss about hunting for food, found a quiet spot away from the confused looking new guests and just relaxed.
-The next half of the cruise was heading to the islands of the Eastern Caribbean and would offer a much different set of destinations and excursions than we had seen cruising the Western Caribbean.
+The next half of the cruise was heading to the islands of the Eastern Caribbean .
+And offered a much different set of destinations and excursions than we saw cruising the Western Caribbean.